ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## No Use of UUID

-A UEID is not a UUID {{RFC4122}} by conscious choice for the following reasons.
+A UEID is not a Universally Unique Identifier (UUID) {{RFC4122}} by conscious choice for the following reasons.

 UUIDs are limited to 128 bits which may not be enough for some future use cases.